Puppy Size Calculator

 Most dog weight calculators on the internet are extremely simplistic, and don’t account for the differences between breeds.
 Many even assume a completely linear growth trend during the first year, which - as anyone who’s ever owned a puppy can tell you - is absolutely not the case!
-We’re confident that our evidence-based growth calculator - and our corresponding kitten size calculator - are the best you’ll be able to find.
+We’re confident that our evidence-based growth calculator - and our corresponding kitten size calculator - are the best you can find online.

 Our calculator is based on data from this study by veterinarians at the University of Liverpool and Banfield Pet Hospitals.
 Age and bodyweight data of over 50,000 healthy young dogs was used to model the different growth trajectories based on breed size, sex, neuter status, and more.
 Breeds in the drop-down are categorised into six groups which reflect expected adult weight.
 Support for the giant breeds group is coming soon.

 Valid inputs will generate a yellow band representing the two centile lines between which the puppy falls, based on current age and weight.
 The red line plots their predicted weight until adulthood.
 It’s advisable to weigh regularly to confirm the accuracy of this prediction.
 It’s possible for healthy puppies to cross centile lines upwards or downwards, but this is more likely to occur when there are developmental problems or nutritional issues.
 Dogs crossing two or more centiles should be carefully assessed.